Sharad1606/CardanoProject/README.md

-﻿# CardanoDemoProject with typeScript and MVC structure
+﻿# Cardano Project with BlockFrost and payment webhook implementation